-The Department of Epidemiology and Population Health at the Faculty of Health Sciences (FHS) and the London School of Hygiene and Tropical Medicine are organizing a short course entitled "Introduction to spatial analysis in R".
+The Department of Epidemiology and Population Health at the Faculty of Health Sciences (FHS) and the London School of Hygiene and Tropical Medicine held a short course entitled "Introduction to spatial analysis in R" on January 17-18, 2019.

-The course, to be held on January 17-18, 2019, demonstrates how to load and interact with spatial data in R. Day 1 will consist of a hands-on introduction to data manipulation and visualization in R. Participants will be shown how to get data in an analysis ready format and create publication quality graphs using the packages dplyr and ggplot2.
-Day 2 will introduce spatial data analysis in R. Participants will be shown how to visualize and manipulate spatial data, including creating buffers, performing distance calculations, and creating maps.
+More than 20 FHS graduate students attended the course on how to load and interact with spatial data in R. On the first day the students had a hands-on introduction to data manipulation and visualization in R. Participants learned how to get data in an analysis ready format and create publication quality graphs using the packages dplyr and ggplot2.
+On the second day, they learned how to visualize and manipulate spatial data, including creating buffers, performing distance calculations, and creating maps.

-After this course, participants will have been shown how to: (i) load, manipulate and visualize data in R; (ii) load, manipulate, and visualize spatial data in R; (iii) perform basic spatial operations such as buffering and distance calculations.
+Throughout the course the students explored how to: (i) load, manipulate and visualize data in R; (ii) load, manipulate, and visualize spatial data in R; and (iii) perform basic spatial operations such as buffering and distance calculations.

-The course is offered for free as part of RECAP, a collaborative project between the American University of Beirut and the London School of Hygiene and Tropical Medicine, funded by the UK Research and Innovation as part of the Global Challenges Research Fund (https://www.lshtm.ac.uk/research/centres-projects-groups/recap).
+The course was funded by the UK Research and Innovation as part of the Global Challenges Research Fund.